ticketmaster-api-staging/ticketmaster-api-staging.github.io/tests/content/products-and-docs/apis/getting-started/index.md

 |Cart               |A cart can hold any transactable item, like tickets, merchandize, parking, etc.                         |

-These datasets are distributed across four distinct APIs: Discovery API, Commerce API, Accounts API and Orders API.
+These datasets are distributed across five distinct APIs: Discovery API, Commerce API, Accounts API, Orders API and Publish API.

 {: .body .double-margin-bottom}
 This overview covers the core concepts that you need to know before you could